juergenweb/JkImagePlaceholder/README.md

 `setBackgroundColor('#000000')`

+If you want to remove the background color to get a transparent background, do not add a hexadecimal code inside the parenthesis.

+`setBackgroundColor()`

 ### setFontFamily() method

 Set the name of the Font-Family that should be used.
 You can only use fonts that you will find inside the font family select inside the module configuration.
 If you enter a font family name that does not exist, the default font-family will be used instead.